Region 3 Healthcare Preparedness

 - Mass Fatality Field Manual.

-- NIMS implementation guidance for the National Hospital Preparedness program's FY12 Funding Opportunity Announcements.
-HPP is reducing the NIMS compliance elements from 14 to 11 as well as providing clarification and implementation guidelines.
+- NIMS implementation guidance for the National Hospital Preparedness Program's FY12 Funding Opportunity Announcements.
+HPP is reducing the NIMS compliance elements from 14 to 11 and providing clarification and implementation guidelines.
 Learn more about these changes.

 Community Preparedness Resources